Manjunath2133/TransOff/README.md

 <h3>Conversation mode</h3>

-The Conversation mode is the main feature of RTranslator.
+The Conversation mode is the main feature of TransOff.
 In this mode, you can connect with another phone that uses this app.
 If the user accepts your connection request:

 - When you talk, your phone (or the **Bluetooth headset**, if connected) will capture the audio.